codeaches-test/info001-test.github.io/docs/spring-cloud-stream/CHILD-deploy-scdf-to-pcf.md

 **Create manifest.mf file**

-Let's spefify configuration details like credentials, maven coordinates to the Cloud Foundry instance so that the SCDF Server can itself spawn applications.
-Let's specify these configuration details in `manifest.yml` file.
+Cloudfoundry expects configuration details like credentials, maven coordinates as part of SCDF jar file deployment.
+So, let's create `manifest.yml` file and specify these configuration details.

+> You need to replace `{org}`, `{space}`, `{email}` and `{password}` with values specific to your cloudfoundry account.
+You will also need to replace the value for `route` with the name of your choice.
+However, make sure that the route ends with `.cfapps.io`.

 ```yml
 ---